medium007/ASEiED/KrolMilewczykSendrowicz_23fb8ada4ccf4bf19a76bb420c10f118/Readme.md

-To run this project you need a Maven installed.
+To run this project you need to have a Maven installed.

 In IDE choose "Clean and Build"